ScorpionFiko/UTOR-MOD03-CHAL01-Enhanced-Password-Generator/README.md

 - Password length slider: this ranges from 8 to 128 with a default value of 32.
 - Character type sliders: they range between 0 and 1 with default value of 1.
 Zero is considered "false" (i.e. not include that character type).
 One is considered "true" (i.e. include the character type).
 - Labels: to the right of every label there is a small parenthesis indicating the current value.
 The value is updated immediately upon change of input value.
-- Form: the form is placed on top and slighly offset from the existing password display box.
+- Form: the form is placed on top and slightly offset from the existing password display box.
 Depending on screen size, the input is displayed in a row or column.

 ### CSS:
 Additional styling classes have been added to style the form.
 One existing class has been updated to include a new element that helps with the position of the form.